RichardCoffee/custom-post-type/README.md

 ```
 Simply copy these to their respective location.
 That's it.
 Warning:  source code supersends any information contained within this document.

-Note:  tcc_plugin.php has an example of an autoload function, which utilizes the classes/Post/Custom file.
+Note:  tcc_plugin.php has an example of an autoload function, which utilizes the classes/Post/Post.php file.
+Hmmm, that file is, well, old.

 ## Usage